 Another view of the task.
 In the right background the actual

 flight instrument (COS) is visible in its storage

 container.
-The bottom guiderail for the instrument can be seen
+The bottom guiderail for the instrument can be

 near the floor level of the robot platform